 The following members died in 2017; Ted Yates, Ruth Butcher and Patrick Crowe.
 Ex secretary and ex committeeman, Paul Rogers died from lung cancer.
 We have lost another member who served on the committee for a number of years, Christopher Seagar-Thomas.
+We lost another life member just after Christmas Peter Clement.

 The following members died in 2016; A.D.
 Garner, Barry Jarvis, Tony Moody and Bob Atkinson.